If a one-page resume is good, that makes a two-page resume twice as good, right?

 How to format a 2-page resume

-As in the example above, you should format your two-page resume sections in this order:
+You should format your two-page resume sections in this order:

 - Contact details

 - Executive summary

 - Areas of expertise

 - Additional sections (e.g. volunteer work, projects, certifications, board memberships, etc.)

 You can skip straight to any of those sections for more information, or keep scrolling for the full details.
 But first, let's take a look at an example of a 2-page resume — and how it differs from a standard 1-page resume.

 Here’s an example of a two-page executive or senior level resume:

 For more templates, check out our C-level and executive resume templates, which you can download in Google Docs or PDF format.